APHA is no longer accepting applications for this fellowship

 - Create a culture of policy engagement for public health professionals.

-This fellowship is sponsored by an unrestricted grant from the Aetna Foundation.
+This fellowship was sponsored by an unrestricted grant from the Aetna Foundation.

 Sarah Moreland-Russell, PhD, MPH